yireo/yireo-slides/slides/yireo/pwa_extensions.md

 {state: main}
 ## How Magento extensions will fit into PWA
-# back to the future I
+# the end is near
 #### by Jisse Reitsma (Yireo)

 ---